Skip to main content

 • OAuth role: Authenticate using your Databricks identity with an OAuth token.
 The project owner can connect immediately.
 To allow other Databricks identities to use OAuth authentication, create their Postgres roles using the databricks_auth extension.
 See Create an OAuth role.

 • Native Postgres password authentication: Authenticate using a Postgres role with a traditional database password.
-Create these roles using the Lakebase UI or SQL.
+See Create a native Postgres password role.

-The examples below use psql, a standard Postgres client, but you can also access your database through the Lakebase SQL Editor, Tables Editor, or third-party tools like pgAdmin and other Postgres-compatible clients.
+The examples below use psql, a standard Postgres client.
+For more about using psql to connect, see Connect with psql.
+You can also access your database through Databricks Notebooks, the Lakebase SQL Editor, Tables Editor, or third-party tools like pgAdmin and other Postgres-compatible clients.
 See Query your data for more options.

 Each project contains a default database named databricks_postgres that you can connect to.
 This database is owned by the Postgres role for your Databricks identity (for example, user@databricks.com), which is automatically created when you create a project.
 To create additional Postgres roles, see Manage Postgres roles.